JcDenis/dotclear/DC_NS_TODO.md

 - [ ] change signature of Combos behaviors (to ArrayObject)
 - [ ] update all scss files
 - [ ] rework process (avoid abstract extends abstract extends abstract...)
+- [ ] rework Modules with less files
 - [ ] use array instead of constant for all DOTLCEAR_xxx stuff
 - [ ] check extends class vs public method, ex: dotclear()->url->getPageNumber()
 - [ ] use class for html form elements and static method for simple cases